VetonMuhaxhiri/Laravel-find-missing-translations/README.md

 ### Manually
 1. git clone the repository, or just download it.
-2. copy "FindMissingTranslations.php" file to /app/Console/Commands of your laravel project.
+2. copy "src/Commands/FindMissingTranslations.php" file to /app/Console/Commands of your laravel project.

 By completing this steps the command should work, unless the command is not loaded automaticly.
 To load the command go to app/Console/Kernel.php and add the class name to the $commands property.